 Following on from the Open Day, and taking advantage of the amount of display material on show, the following week is reserved for school and organised groups.
 These visits are more structured than the ‘drop-in’ event of the Saturday and with a guide assigned to each group and a programme of activities, the visits are usually well received and very popular.
 The list of groups visiting in the past have ranged from primary, secondary and special needs schools to university students, extra-mural and special interest organisations such as WEA, Probus and U3A.

-Contact Ted Harris about getting involved in the next event.
+Contact John Stevenson about getting involved in the next event.